 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I need to find a conveyancing solicitor for some conveyancing in Llandaff.
-I happened to land on a site which appears to be the ideal answer If it is possible to get all the legals completed via web that would be ideal.
+I need to appoint a conveyancing solicitor for remortgage conveyancing in Llandaff.
+I have land on a site which appears to be the ideal solution If there is a chance to get all formalities done via web that would be ideal.
 Do I need to be concerned?
 What should out be looking out for?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?